collective-soundworks/collective-soundworks.github.io/tutorials/getting-started.md

 });
 ````

-In this snippet, we use the `onUpdate` method of the `global` shared state that allows us to register a function to be executed when something is update on the state.
+In this snippet, we use the `onUpdate` method of the `global` shared state that allows us to register a function to be executed when something is updated on the state.
 For now, the callback function will just log the updates in the console, but we will come back there later on to do something more fancy.

 At this point, we have all the logic we need to react to a change in the `global` shared state, but nothing to actually trigger a change.
 So, let's now add the following code to update the value of the `trigger` parameter when the user clicks on the screen: